hrydgard/ppsspp-site/README.md

 This is the entire frontend for the official ppsspp.org website.

-It's built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator using React, with some rather heavy customizations here and there to add a login system.
+It's built using a super-minimal site generator written in Rust.

 ## Backend and authentication